vibribbon/timezone/README.md

 # timezone
 A mini terminal script to view the time in different timezones

+All scripts are without any kind of warranty, use entirely at your own risk!

 On linux place into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/timezone.sh sudo chmod 755 /user/local/bin/timezone.sh